-We have also invested in the necessary tools to better monitor participation on minority and women-owned businesses on District contracts.
-In 2016, we implemented a web-based system to capture payment data and allow for a more efficient process to track and monitor in real-time, and actual subcontractor payment, and in 2018 this process has been automated by interfacing with the new Oracle system.
-Previous reporting relied on commitments and methodologies that were vulnerable to human error in the calculation and compilation of information.
-Payment information is also shared in a transparent manner with both prime contractors and subcontractors.
+We have also invested in new tools to better monitor participation on minority and women-owned businesses on District contracts.
+In 2016, we implemented a web-based system to capture payment data and allow for a more efficient process to track and monitor in real-time, and actual subcontractor payment.
+In 2018 prime contractor's payment reporting begun its automated phase by interfacing with the new Oracle system, and in 2019 this phase was improved by transmitting the data on a monthly basis.
+Previous reporting relied solely on commitments and methodologies that were vulnerable and susceptible to human error in the calculation and compilation of data.
+Payment information is now also shared in a transparent manner with both prime contractors and sub-contractors.

-By ensuring inclusion of minority- and women-owned businesses we are staying true to our goal of welcoming potential businesses to partner with the District and adhere to our fundamental mission "to acquire, restore and manage lands for the purpose of protecting and preserving public open space".
-Under my leadership and with the support of the District's Board of Commissioners we have made tremendous strides in becoming a more transparent and effective government agency, but there is more to do.
-We will continue to strive to make the District a more transparent and attractive business partner for our minority and women-owned businesses.
+By ensuring inclusion of minority- and women-owned businesses we are staying true to our goal of welcoming potential businesses to partner with the District and adhere to our fundamental mission "to acquire, restore and manage lands for the purpose of protecting and preserving public open space."
+With the support and leadership of President Preckwinkle and the District's Board of Commissioners we have made tremendous strides in becoming a more transparent and effective government agency, but there is more to do.
+We will continue to strive to make the District a more transparent and attractive business partner for our minority- and women-owned businesses.

-We look forward to continuing our work with both residents and businesses of the Cook County.
+We look forward to continuing our work with both residents and businesses as we endeavor to provide outstanding opportunities to enjoy nature close to home and support entrepreneurs and enterprises that reflect the diversity of Cook County.